 Ten Best Practices When Conducting Sexual Harassment Investigations

-Sexual harassment has been a very hot topic in our society.
+Sexual harassment has been a frequent, and necessary, topic of discussion in our society.
 As you know, an organization is mandated to implement proactive measures to prevent harassment in the workplace.
 Further, an organization is required to correct sexually harassing behavior promptly and effectively.
 A comprehensive internal investigation of alleged sexual harassment is one way an employer can fulfill its obligations.
 The following are ten best practices to follow when conducting sexual harassment investigations:

 1. Report the employee’s complaint immediately (i.e., supervisors should immediately report sexual harassment complaints to human resources or other designated office).